City Year Jacksonville

 Managing Director of Impact

 Veronika has served with City Year in many capacities leading up to her role supporting the AmeriCorps member experience, beginning with her Corps year in 2011 at City Year Columbia, where she served a Senior Corps year as well.
-Since then, she has served with City Year Jacksonville as an Impact Manager, then an Impact Director – always ensuring that our AmeriCorps members felt supported as they propelled student success in Duval County Public Schools.
+Since then, she has served with City Year Jacksonville as an Impact Manager, then an Impact Director, and now the Managing Director of Impact – always ensuring that our AmeriCorps members felt supported as they propelled student success in Duval County Public Schools.

 Alexis Holton has led our AmeriCorps members and impact powerfully since joining City Year Jacksonville during the summer of 2016 when she worked as an Impact Manager at Northwestern Middle School.
-She brings years of experience in community impact to her role as Impact Director; managing programs with the MaliVai Washington Youth Foundation, Inter-Tribal Sports and the Police Athletic League’s Eastside campus before coming to City Year.
+She brings years of experience in community impact to her role as Managing Director of People, Operations, and Strategy; managing programs with the MaliVai Washington Youth Foundation, Inter-Tribal Sports and the Police Athletic League’s Eastside campus before coming to City Year.
 As a long-time advocate for education, Alexis graduated with two Bachelor’s degrees in Psychology and Criminal Justice with minors in Social Work and American Sign Language from the University of North Florida and most recently earned a Master’s degree from the University of Southern California in Public Administration with a concentration on Nonprofit Management Leadership.

 Over the years, she has served our community in many different capacities.
 She was President of the Youth Leadership club at the YMCA and led philanthropic events supporting Court Appointed Special Advocates (CASA) along with Dance Marathon supporting the Children’s Miracle Network.
 In 2013, she served in the Inaugural Class of Weaver Scholars Philanthropic Initiative through the Community Foundation of Northeast Florida, helping to award $25,000 to Communities in Schools.
 From 2012-2016, she was a Take Stock in Children mentor supporting local youth to achieve academic success.
 When Alexis is not busy helping our community’s youth succeed, this Florida native is spending her free time being a mom and wife to her loving husband, Aaron, and their three beautiful sons, William, Michael and Matthew.